Understanding Cyber Insurance: What’s Covered and What Isn’t

 Regulatory Fines and Investigations

-Cyber incidents may draw the attention of regulators like the FTC or sector-specific oversight bodies.
-This protection can help you handle:
+Cyber incidents may attract scrutiny from regulators such as the FTC or industry-specific oversight bodies.
+This protection can help you address:

 Media Liability

-If a breach causes defamation, IP theft, or the exposure of confidential content, this protection may include:
+If a breach results in defamation, intellectual property theft, or exposure of confidential content, this protection may include:

 Defense and Legal Settlements